-This is a web page sponsored by the American Bar Association.
-It provides information about how to find a lawyer in each state.
+The American Bar Association provides information about how to find a lawyer in each state.
+The American Bar Association provides information about how to find a lawyer in each state.
 It also has information about legal resources available in each state, how to check whether a lawyer is licensed, and what to do if you have problems with a lawyer.